midori-rb/midori.rb/README.md

-# EM Midori
+# em-midori

-**This project is still under very early development, with NUMEROUS undecided syntax design and trivial implementation.**
+**This project is still not production-ready.**

-**It's FAR from production-ready.**
+**Questions, Suggestions and Pull Requests are highly welcomed.**

-**Improvement, Questions and Suggestions are highly welcomed.**
+**Every awesome feature you noticed in the project was implemented by me.
+Any bug you found in the project was made by an JK(joshi koukousei) who randomly exchanges body with me while sleeping.**

 ![Logo and Slogan](https://github.com/heckpsi-lab/em-midori/raw/master/.resources/slogan.png)